Hans (comic book): Volumes

 The series has been translated to several languages, including Polish Italian and German.
 A number of collected editions have also been released; for example the Egmont Polska volumes compile the series in three books, each composed of four volumes.

 Reception

 The series has received a number of reprints and translations.
 In 2001, Ksenia Chamerska, reviewing the series for the Polish magazine Świat Komiksu, praised Duchâteau for the novel ideas and surprising plot twists.
-Daniel Koziarski, reviewing the series in 2015 for the Polish portal Rebelya, commented that the quality of the series, impressive at first, declined near the end.
+Daniel Koziarski, reviewing the series in 2015 for the Polish portal Rebelya, commented that the quality of the series, impressive at first, declined near the end, which led to decline in sales and its eventual cancellation.
+Koziarski attributed it to poor writing by Duchâteau, which in later volumes he judged to be repetitive and illogical.

 Analysis

 Duchâteau listed Brave New World and Alice in the Wonderland as inspirations, and described the motifs of the series as primarily praise of escaping to freedom and democracy, and secondarily a critique of tyranny.
 Adventure and love were also important aspects.
 He also considered that his troubled childhood, and the oppressive figure of his father, might be represented in some of the antagonists found in the series.
 Duchâteau also noted that Hans was inspired by Rosiński himself, and the dystopian theme of the struggle against the brutal, totalitarian ruler of the city was a nod towards the reality of the Cold War (Rosiński and Kasprzak lived in the communist People's Republic of Poland).
 The end of the communist regime in Poland in 1989 is represented by the shift in the tone of the series.
 The first books have an oppressive post-apocalyptic setting, while the latter move into a space opera setting; they also become less focused on Hans and more on other members of his growing family.
 Duchâteau also noted that the series allowed him to be more creative than the realistic Ric Hochet series he worked on concurrently.

 Duchâteau chose the German name Hans for the character, as he wanted a simple, recognizable name, and decided to settle on the one known through the Hansel and Gretel fairy tale.
 When the series was published in Poland in the 1980s, the publisher decided to change the protagonist's name and the title to Yans, as the German name was unpopular in Poland, due to the long history of troubled Polish-German relations, and particularly the recent memory of World War II.
 Early Polish editions used the Polish version of Hans (Jan) instead of Yans before settling on the latter.